-Paneer Tikka is a popular Indian appetizer.
-It has chunks of paneer, crunchy sweet peppers, and onions marinated in yogurt and warm spices and cooked to perfection.
+With chunks of paneer, crunchy sweet peppers, and onions marinated in yogurt and warm spices and cooked to perfection, Paneer Tikka makes for the best Indian appetizer.
 Traditionally the skewers are is cooked in a tandoor oven.
 But here is my EASY and simple version that can be cooked in an air fryer or an oven in just 10 minutes.

 What is Paneer Tikka